bkantwi/bkantwi/ReadMe.md

 # 💫 About Me:
-⚒️ Currently, I'm a Laravel Developer /Flutter Developer<br>🤼‍♀️ Ready to collaborate on any project you have in mind<br>🎯 Currently working to build a better Finderucc.com platform<br>
+⚒️ Currently, I'm a Software Engineer<br>🤼‍♀️ Ready to collaborate on any project you have in mind<br>🎯 Currently working to build a better Finderucc.com platform<br>

 ## 🌐 Socials: